tian-chaiyaporn/reactnd-project-readable-starter/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Licensing and Contribution

+API server side was provided by the Udacity Team, the frontend was started with create-react-app and built on by me.
+There is no license apart from that which is specified by Udacity and create-react-app